shankyb9/Node-js-Todo/README.md

 # Node-js-Todo
-A simple Todo application made using Node.js (using Express.js)
+A simple Todo application made using Node.js (using Express.js and MongoDB)

 # Author
 Shashank Bhalotia